rivermont/spidy/README.md

 # Tutorial
 The way that you will run spidy depends on the way you have Python installed.<br>
-Spidy can be run from the command line, a Python IDE, or (on Windows systems) by launching the .bat file.
+Spidy can be run from the command line, a Python IDE, or (on Windows systems) by launching the `.bat` file.

 ## Python Installation
-There are many different versions of [Python](https://www.python.org/about/), and probably hundreds of different installations of each them.<br>
+There are many different versions of [Python](https://www.python.org/about/), and hundreds of different installations for each them.<br>
-Spidy is developed in Python v3.6.1, but should run without errors in other versions of Python 3.
+Spidy is developed for Python v3.6.1, but should run without errors in other versions of Python 3.

 ### Anaconda
 We recommend the [Anaconda distribution](https://www.continuum.io/downloads).<br>
-It comes pre-packaged with lots of goodies, including `lxml`, which is required for spidy to run and not including in the standard Python distro.
+It comes pre-packaged with lots of goodies, including `lxml`, which is required for spidy to run and not including in the standard Python package.

 ### Python Base
-If you do choose to go with the [default Python](https://www.python.org/downloads/) distribution, you will need to install the `lxml` library for spidy to work.<br>
+You can also just install [default Python](https://www.python.org/downloads/), and install `lxml` separately.<br>
 This can be done with `pip`:

 > pip install lxml